makeabilitylab/physcomp/arduino/buttons.md

 Let's walk through how one might try to hook up a button to a microcontroller.
 In doing so, we'll learn about what **not** to do and **why** as well as **what to do** and the role of **pull-down resistors**.

-So, if you just completed our simple button LED circuit exercise above, you might initially think to hook up your button like the following:
+You might initially think to hook up your button like the following:

 ![Initial digital input circuit with a button but there is a problem](assets/images/ArduinoUno_Button_SchematicAndDiagram_FloatingPin.png)
 This circuit will "sort of" work but has a problem related to a "floating pin" when the switch is open.